valdergallo/pyconst/README.rst

     Out[6]: u'Add User'

-Check that is more easy undestand the constants and organize the values, and don't need use multiple imports to get values.
+Check that is more easy undestand the constants and organize the values, and no need use multiple imports to get values.
 Because the values are in ``constants``

 ::